Six Button Control Pad (Mega Drive)

 Pad MD Gen3.jpg

-Fast Facts on the Six Button Control Pad
+Six Button Control Pad

-Made For: Sega Mega Drive
+Made for: Sega Mega Drive

 Release Date RRP Code

-The Sega Mega Drive Six Button Control Pad became the de facto controller for the Sega Mega Drive, replacing the standard Control Pad internationally around 1993/1994.
-It is officially known as the 6 Button Arcade Pad in North America.
+The Six Button Control Pad became the de facto controller for the Sega Mega Drive, replacing the standard Control Pad internationally around 1993/1994.
+It is officially known as the 6 Button Arcade Pad in North America and the Fighting Pad 6B (ファイティングパッド6B) in Japan.

 There are two main types of Six Button Control Pad, a smaller model originally intended for Japan, and a larger one intended for the west.
 The differences in size are due to a perception that the Japanese and people living in similar Asian countries have genetically smaller hands - it is an idea that passed through to the Sega Saturn and even to the Xbox before the realisation it might have been easier to produce one single pad for all regions.
 Indeed the larger variant was phased out by the end of the decade to cut costs and the Japanese variant would replace it worldwide.

-The Six Button Control Pad is functionally identical to the previous pad but features three extra face buttons (or "triggers"); X, Y and Z, placed above A, B and C. The Start button was moved to the centre of the pad, similar to Nintendo's set of controllers.
+The Six Button Control Pad is functionally identical to the previous pad but features three extra face buttons (or "triggers"); X, Y and Z, placed above A, B and C. The START button was moved to the centre of the pad, similar to Nintendo's set of controllers.

-In most regions the Six Button Control Pad was released with Street Fighter II': Special Champion Edition which made use of the six-button layout.
-Though the game had been released on the Super Nintendo, it had to assign moves to the L and R buttons - the Mega Drive version is therefore more analogous to the original arcade version (and also means a separate arcade stick does not necessarily need to be purchased).
+In most regions the Six Button Control Pad was released with Street Fighter II': Special Champion Edition, which made use of the six-button layout.
+Though the game had been released on the Super NES, it had to assign moves to the L and R buttons - the Mega Drive version is therefore more analogous to the original arcade version (and also means a separate arcade stick does not necessarily need to be purchased).

 There are some minor aesthetic differences between models.
-Japanese control pads have blue Start buttons, PAL models have red ones, and North America has grey ones.
+Japanese control pads have blue START buttons, PAL models have red ones, and North America has grey ones.

-The six button control pad would be used as a basis for the Sega Saturn Control Pad, though the MODE button would be scrapped in favour of an extra two shoulder buttons, L and R.
+The Six Button Control Pad would be used as a basis for the Sega Saturn Control Pad, though the MODE button would be scrapped in favour of an extra two shoulder buttons, L and R.

-Technical Information
+Technical information

 In order to maintain backwards-compatibility with existing games, the 6-button gamepad acts the same as the 3-button if the controller inputs are read by the program a maximum of four times per frame.
-Reading the 3-button gamepad takes two cycles (once with TH=1 to read Up, Down, Left, Right, B, and C; and once with TH=0 to read A and Start), and the 6-button gamepad allows this to occur twice.
+Reading the 3-button gamepad takes two cycles (once with TH=1 to read Up, Down, Left, Right, B, and C; and once with TH=0 to read A and START ), and the 6-button gamepad allows this to occur twice.
 It then reports the state of the extra buttons when the TH line is changed after the fourth cycle.

 The full controller state is read in 8 cycles: